Anyone can experience having a pulled groin (groin strain) but it's much more common when running, jumping and playing sports.

 - Compress your thigh using an elastic bandage or tape.

-- Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen, will help with pain and swelling.
+- Simple analgesia such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen, will help with pain and swelling.
 Note: these should only be used for a short period, such as up to 1-2 weeks.

-- Active stretching and strengthening exercises.
+- Active stretching and strengthening exercises as part of a physical therapy rehabilitation program.
 You should use the level of pain to guide how much exercise you should do. if the exercises are too aggressive or frequent then further damage may occur.

 - Until your groin feels completely better, switch to a different activity that won't put too much stress on your groin muscles.
 For example, runners could try swimming to stay fit until the groin problem has resolved.